Lawrence Hill on that time The Book of Negroes was burned

 Many of the parts of daily life—cooking, washing dishes, taking care of children, exercising—are grounding and in some ways relaxing, and make it easier to write.
 That is, as long as the demands are not overwhelming.

-3. Shyam Selvadurai asks, “Do you think the portrayal of certain character types are beyond you?
+3. Shyam Selvadurai asks, “Do you think the portrayal of certain character types is beyond you?
 Can you name a character in a novel, whose personality/point of view/ character traits etc you know you could never write?”

 Sometimes I’m blown away by extraordinarily intelligent characters, and am not sure that I could convey their intelligence in sufficiently interesting and dramatic ways.